Ten0/homeassistant_python_typer/README.md

 Code solves all the aforementioned pain points.

-In the "automate things with a computer" world, besides very specialized tasks, actual code is the most efficient way we know to automate things in a flexible manner today today.
+In the "automate things with a computer" world, besides very specialized tasks, actual code is the most efficient way we know to automate things in a flexible manner today.

 That is in great part because the software industry is so big that it has developed over the years amazing tools to make that development experience absolutely seamless!